nestjs/docs.nestjs.com/content/security/rate-limiting.md

 ### Rate Limiting

-In this chapter we cover how to add rate limiting to your application in a more "NestJS Way" than using a package like `express-rate-limit`.
+A common technique to protect applications from brute-force attacks is **rate-limiting**.
 To get started, you'll need to install the `@nestjs/throttler` package.

 ```bash
 $ npm i --save @nestjs/throttle
 ```

-Once installation is complete, the `ThrottlerModule` can be configured as any other Nest package with `forRoot` or `forRootAsync`.
+Once the installation is complete, the `ThrottlerModule` can be configured as any other Nest package with `forRoot` or `forRootAsync` methods.

 ```typescript
 @Module({